 Most dogs do not like to take pills.
 After all, they usually don't taste good, nor do they resemble a food item.
-Combine this with the fact that your dog has no idea why they need to take a pill and it can make for a difficult time convincing your dog to take their medication.
+Combine this with the fact that your dog has no idea why they need to take a pill.
+This can make for a difficult time convincing your pup to take their medication.
 Sometimes a little trickery, persuasion, and technique may be required to get your dog to take medication in pill form when they require it.
 For helpful tips and information on administering pills to your dog, read on.

-When your dog needs medication in pill form, make sure you read all the instructions on the medication packaging, so you understand the appropriate dosage, dosing schedule, whether medication can be taken with food, what to do if you miss a dosage, and how to handle and store the medication.
+When your dog needs medication in pill form, make sure you read all the instructions on the medication packaging, so you understand the appropriate dosage and administration schedule.
+It is also essential to be aware of whether the prescribed pill can be taken with food, what to do if you miss a dose, and how to handle and store the medication.

 - Have the pill or applicator in your dominant hand

-- Grasp your dog's upper jaw with your left or non-dominant hand, behind the canines, you can curl the lips over the teeth where you are grasping if you are concerned about your dog biting.
-If the dog bites, they will bite their lip before your fingers.
+- Grasp your dog's upper jaw with your left or non-dominant hand, behind the canine teeth.
+You can curl the lips over the teeth where you are grasping if you are concerned about your dog biting.
+If your dog bites, they will bite their lip before your fingers.

 - With the pill in your right (or dominant) hand, pull the lower jaw down and pop the pill into their mouth at the base of the tongue.

-- Quickly remove your hand to allow your dog to close his mouth and swallow.
+- Quickly remove your hand to allow your dog to close their mouth and swallow.

-- You can hold the dog’s mouth closed and stroke his throat or blow gently into his nose to encourage him to swallow.
+- You can hold your dog’s mouth closed and stroke the throat or blow gently into the nose to encourage them to swallow.

-- Do not pull the dog's head up too high, or they will begin to resist, and can choke.
+- Do not pull your dog's head up too high, or they will begin to resist and can choke.
 The head should be horizontal to the ground, or just tilted slightly up.

-- Check your dog's oral cavity afterward, to ensure he has swallowed the pill and is not holding it between the lip and gum.
+- Check your dog's oral cavity afterward, to ensure they have swallowed the pill and are not holding it between the lip and gum.